nigelhorne/Geo-Coder-Free/README.md

 The local copy of the database is built using the createdatabase.PL script which is bundled with G:C:F.
 That script creates a single SQLite file from downloaded copies of the databases listed above, to create the database you will need to first install [App::csv2sqlite](https://metacpan.org/pod/App%3A%3Acsv2sqlite).
+If REDIS\_SERVER is set, the data are also stored on a Redis Server.
 Running 'make' will download GeoNames and MaxMind, but OpenAddresses and WhosOnFirst need to be downloaded manually if you decide to use them - they are treated as optional by G:C:F.

 There is a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
 The source code for that site is included in the G:C:F distribution.